-2.3.
 What is obscene: Identifying the foundation for determining obscene matter

 The proscription against obscene mark is somewhat of an oddity in Indian trade mark law.
-How the term "obscene" came to be included in Section 9(2)(c) of the Indian Trade Marks Act, 1999 is not made clear in the provision's legislative history.
-As explained earlier in Part 2, Section 9(2)(c) of the Indian Trade Marks Act, 1999 employs identical language to Section 11(c), of the Trade and Merchandise Marks Act, 1958.
-In 1958, when the Indian trademark law was reshaped, the language of Section 11(c) was adopted from Section 28 of the Australian Trade Marks Act, 1954.
-However, the Australian law, both at the time of adoption 102 and till date, 103 does not include a prohibition against registration of 'obscene' marks.
+How the term "obscene" came to be included in s.9(2)(c) of the Indian Trade Marks Act, 1999 is not made clear in the provision's legislative history.
+As explained earlier in Pt 2, s.9(2)(c) of the Indian Trade Marks Act, 1999 employs E.I.P.R.
+232 identical language to s.11(c), of the Trade and Merchandise Marks Act, 1958.
+In 1958, when the Indian trademark law was reshaped, the language of s.11(c) was adopted from s.28 of the Australian Trade Marks Act 1954.
+However, the Australian law, both at the time of adoption and till date, does not include a prohibition against registration of 'obscene' marks.
 The Australian trade mark jurisprudence suggests that obscene marks form a subset of scandalous marks.
-104

 The Ayyangar Committee, which is credited with the development of the Act of 1958, did not suggest the use of the term 'obscene.'
-After the Committee's report was submitted, the Ministry of Commerce conducted consultations within the business community to gauge their expectations from a revamped trademark legislation.
+104 After the Committee's report was submitted, the Ministry of Commerce conducted consultations within the business community to gauge their expectations from a revamped trademark legislation.
 Some of these suggestions were included as amendments in the new law.
-The resulting bill amalgamated the Trade Marks Act, 1940, the Merchandise Marks Act, 1889 and provisions from the Indian Penal Code into a comprehensive law regarding the regulation of trademarks: The Trade and Merchandise Marks Bill.
-The renewed Bill was then referred to a Joint Parliamentary Committee (JPC) and later translated to the Trade and Merchandise Marks Act, 1958.
-The JPC submitted meticulous
+105 The resulting bill amalgamated the Trade Marks Act, 1940, the Merchandise Marks Act, 1889 and provisions from the Indian Penal Code into a comprehensive law regarding the regulation of trademarks: The Trade and Merchandise Marks Bill.
+106 The renewed Bill was then referred to a Joint Parliamentary Committee (JPC) and later translated to the Trade and Merchandise Marks Act, 1958.
+107 The JPC submitted meticulous evidence of their discussions 108 and suggested several amendments to the proposed bill.
+109 However, the JPC did not make any comments or suggestions regarding the bar against scandalous or obscene marks.